frederic-perez/AmE-dictionary/data/dictionary.md

 __shuffleboard__ _n_ :two::hammer:
 __shun__ _v_ :nine::m: (shunned) To avoid (somebody or something) deliberately, especially habitually. :es: esquivar, rehuir _Cristiano Ronaldo has been widely praised by public health experts after he shunned Coca-Cola during a press conference._
 __shunt__ _v_ :three::hammer: (shunted, shunting) _With a PDA, there is continous shunting of blood through the lungs._
-__shuriken__ _n_ /ˈʃuːrɪken/ A martial-arts weapon usually in the shape of a star or cross with sharp protruding edges, thrown with a spin towards the target .
+__shuriken__ _n_ /ˈʃuːrɪken/ A martial-arts weapon usually in the shape of a star or cross with sharp protruding edges, thrown with a spin towards the target.
 __shush<sup>2</sup>__ _v_ :two::hammer: (shushing)
 __shut out__ _v_ :two::hammer:
 __shutout__ _n_ :nine::m: _Sports_ A game in which one side does not score. _Last year, the NL won in a shutout._ _It was the Tigers’s fifth consecutive shutout._ _Chelsea Haas won seven games with six shutouts._